As a rehabilitation counselor, Tim Truzy is an expert in matching people to employment options.

-Economic troubles can be cataclysmic.
-Initially, job duties at work may multiply.
-Furthermore, a decrease in demand for services and products can force businesses to close.
+Cataclysmic troubles can arise with changes in the economy.
+Initially, a decrease in demand for services and products can force businesses to close.
 Inevitably, slowdowns lead to a reduction in employees.
-Coincidentally, The severe health crisis and an economic downturn in the previous year left 14 million Americans unemployed.
+Coincidentally, severe national health crises, countrywide lay-offs, and regional natural disasters can leave former workers in desperate situations.

-As a rehabilitation counselor, I’ve learned resources dwindle during unemployment for my clients.
+As a rehabilitation counselor, I’ve learned resources dwindle during periods of unemployment.
+As a mental health professional, I’ve provided intense counseling services to my clients regarding the psychological toll of unemployment.
+Indeed, environmental, social, and negative physical health factors may develop as a result of stress relevant to being without a job.
 However, a little support from those close to the person frequently made a difference whether maintaining gainful work or after a lay-off.
-For these reasons, I’ve indicated the main areas in which recent joblessness affects people below with suggestions for helping.
-In addition, I’ve included information about the sections of the labor market expected to grow over the next twenty years to increase awareness of the availability of options for work in the future.
+In this article, I’ve indicated the main areas in which recent joblessness affects people below with suggestions for helping.

-Being fired because of the economy can devastate individuals in various ways.
+Loss of work can result in emotional and mental difficulties.
 For example, a person may become depressed.
 Likewise, people may become angry.
 For these reasons, listen to what the person says about the previous employer.
 Notice if strong feelings intensify or decline in your talks.
 Be aware: News reports are filled with disgruntled employees responding to job loss with drastic behaviors.
 Observe the following:

 - Are emails exchanged with the business containing strong language?